A parent's financial guide to paying for medical school

 Medicine and money are more challenging for this generation

-But it’s nothing like the old days when it comes to the cost of medical education.
+The cost of medical education is nothing like the old days.
 Through the 1980s and 1990s, for instance, annual tuition fees at Ontario medical schools hovered steadily at around $2,000 per year.
-After being deregulated by the province in 1998, fees have increased by about 5% every year since.
-They’re now the highest in Canada, averaging over $25,000 per year.2
+After being deregulated by the province in 1998, fees have increased steadily every year since.
+They’re now the highest in Canada, averaging over $20,000 per year.1

 The total cost of medical education in most provinces can easily exceed $100,000, once you factor in living expenses through school and into post-graduate years of residency.
-Nearly one-third of med school graduates finish their training with $140,000 or more in debt.3
+One-third of med school graduates finish their training with $140,000 or more in debt.2

 RESPs alone won’t cut it.
 Here are other ways to save